tracccco/robustbench_smallcnn/README.md

 # RobustBench-style Evaluation of SmallCNN on CIFAR-10

 This repository implements a **RobustBench-style adversarial robustness evaluation pipeline** for a lightweight convolutional neural network (SmallCNN) on CIFAR-10.
+The goal is to study how standardized robustness benchmarks behave on lightweight architectures under strong, attack-agnostic evaluation.

 The project focuses on **reliable robustness evaluation under strong, standardized attacks** and demonstrates the impact of **PGD adversarial training** when assessed using **AutoAttack**.